mhdafh7/mhdafh7/README.md

 ### Glad to see you here!
 I'm a Full stack developer and UX designer.
 I design, create, and code all the things in between.
 My passion is in front end, but I'm not afraid of backend.
 And am always looking for exciting opportunities..
-Other than mastering MERN stack right now, I'm looking into flutter and three js.
+Other than mastering MERN stack right now, I'm looking into React Native and three js.

 <br/>